 Don’t worry if your ISP only sends you the one device in the mail when you sign up with them; it is very likely to have at least the modem and router contained within the single unit.

 If in any doubt, contact your ISP who will be able to explain what they have sent you and how to get everything hooked up.

 Do you need a router if you have a modem?

-No, you can plug a computer into the back of the modem and be able to freely browse the Internet.
+Technically, no,.
+You can plug a computer into the back of the modem and be able to freely browse the internet.

 This does present you with a host of security issues, though, with the computer being visible to anyone that knows your public IP address.